NielsRogge/GenerateCT/README.md

 Explore and experiment with our example data, specifically curated for training the CT-ViT, Transformer, and Super Resolution Diffusion networks.

+The training data has been made available on on 🤗 Hugging Face: https://huggingface.co/generatect/GenerateCT.

 - [Download Example Data](https://huggingface.co/generatect/GenerateCT/resolve/main/example_data.zip)

 To access all 3D chest CT volumes and corresponding radiology reports used in the development of GenerateCT, please visit [CT-RATE](https://huggingface.co/datasets/ibrahimhamamci/CT-RATE).